 |Kim Wiggins’s distinct style and modern vision of the West has made him one of the most recognizable artists in America today.
-He is acknowledged as one of the creative forerunners behind the current Modern West movement.
+He is acknowledged as one of the creative forerunners behind the current New West movement.
 Growing up on a ranch in southern New Mexico, by the mid-1970s he was painting in oil and working as a graphic artist for a national equine magazine.
 Although primarily self-taught, he was mentored by such masters as Henriette Wyeth, Alexandre Hogue, and William Lumpkins.
-During the 1980s his experimentation with various forms of impressionism, expressionism, magical realism, symbolism, and modernism eventually led to his unique approach.
+In 1983 he was admitted as the youngest member of the Society of American Impressionists.
+His experimentation with various forms of impressionism, expressionism, magical realism, symbolism, and modernism eventually led to his unique approach.

-As a modern innovator, Wiggins’ finest work merges symbolism with the American West.
+As a modern innovator, Wiggins’s finest work merges symbolism with the American West.
 In 2020 Wiggins won the Stories of the West Award for Best Narrative at the Autry’s Masters of the American West.
 Other awards include the Briscoe Museum’s William B. Travis Award in 2018 and the New Mexico Historical Society’s Heritage Award in 2014.
 In 2005 his nine-foot tour de force, Lewis & Clark Among the Mandan, was purchased by Jackie Autry for the Autry’s permanent collection.
 In 2000 at the prestigious Painters and the American West he was honored with People’s Choice Award for his monumental work of the Santa Fe Plaza.
 This major exhibition documenting the history of the West traveled from the Denver Art Museum to the Corcoran Gallery of Art and the Art Institute of Chicago.

 You can view Mr. Wiggins's The New West presentation from 2020 Masters of the American West HERE.